Alex Blackwell

-Early years
+Early life

 Blackwell was born in Wagga Wagga, but raised in Yenda, a small rural town outside of Griffith, New South Wales.
 She and her identical twin sister Kate attended Barker College on the North Shore of Sydney as boarders.

 In March 2000, Blackwell was called into the New South Wales team for the under 17 interstate competition.
 In the first match, she took 3/7 and wasn't required to bat in a ten wicket victory over Victoria Blue.
 Her top-score for the tournament came in the sixth match against Western Australia, when she scored 57 not out.
 New South Wales won all of their eight matches to claim the competition and Blackwell ended with 149 runs at 37.25 and seven wickets at 17.00.